pkpio/blog.pkp.io/_posts/2015-12-23-Building-new-site.md

 Building
 ---------
-[AngularJS][angular] in freaking awesome!
-Using [Angular material][ang-md] I quickly arrived at a basic template for the website with one dynamic content element - this is the only changing component of the website - consistency and uniformity, remember?
+[AngularJS][angular] in freaking awesome! - I'm in {% icon fa-heart %}.
+Using [Angular material][ang-md] I quickly arrived at a basic template for the website with just one dynamic element - the only changing component of the website - consistency and uniformity, remember?

 Once I have a basic template for the site, I just had to make templates for each page - templates because I wanted to maintain isolation between page design and the actual data.
 Keeping other ground rules in mind, I arrived at below structure for the app.

 ```
 root
-  |- data                      // user data for each page as JSON files
+  |- data                      // User data for each page
   |   |- about.json
   |   |- academics.json
   |   |- intro.json